 The substance and findings of the work are dedicated to the public.
 The author and publisher are solely responsible for the accuracy of the statements and interpretations contained in this publication.
 Such interpretations do not necessarily reflect the views of the federal government or MTC.
-Specific research findings and the methodology underlying that research will be available at the end of 2014.

 Frequently Asked Questions

 What data are you collecting at each site?

 Here is a sample of the data form that is filled out for each site where we collect middle of the night parking counts.

 Can I give feedback on the GreenTRIP Parking Database?

 We are interested in feedback from potential users of the database: developers, city staff, and community groups.
 Go to this form to give feedback.